 by Eva Mahkovic

 The book came about as a series Facebook posts published by the author between December 2016 and April 2019.
-Her writings were meant for her group of Facebook friends and reflect the urban life of a 30-something woman, living and working in Ljubljana.
-They range from descriptions of everyday events, accidentally overheard conversations to commentary of political and social events, intimate confessions, and slowly become a sort of a diary.
-The writings differ in form, they are somewhere between prose and poetry, but are really neither.
-Created on social media, they gradually form their own literary genre with its own rules and distinct language that, also through emojis, alludes to interactivity of the medium, in which it was created.
+Her writings were originally meant just for her group of Facebook friends and reflect the urban life of a 30-something woman, living and working in Ljubljana.
+They range from descriptions of everyday events and accidentally overheard conversations to commentary of political and social events and intimate confessions, and slowly become a sort of a diary.
+The writings are hybrids both in terms of form and genre, they are somewhere between prose and poetry, but are really neither.
+Created on social media, they gradually form their own literary genre with its own rules and distinct language that, also through emojis, alludes to interactivity of the medium, in which they were created..

 on days like these, my mastercard suffers the most is a genre-bending book that questions the role of women through seeming banalities of everyday life, amusing stories from history, pop culture references, global internet phenomena and art criticism.
 The book meticulously balances the tragic and the humorous (just like life itself does in a way) and oscillates between the hallowed and the banal, between intellectual and pop.